 On the upper left-hand side of the iPhone is a small switch.
-It's just above the volume control and below the phone's corner.
-This is the iPhone ringer.
+It's just above the two volume buttons and below the phone's corner.
+This is the iPhone's ringer control switch.

 To turn the iPhone ringer off and put the phone into silent mode, simply flip this switch down towards the bottom of the phone.
-An onscreen icon showing a bell with a line through it will appear to confirm that the ringer is off.
-You will also be able to see an orange dot on the switch.
+An onscreen icon showing a bell with a line through it will appear to confirm that the sounds are turned off.
+You will also be able to see an orange dot or line (depending on your model) on the switch.

 Ringer and Vibration Options